4puppies/Clustering-Zebrafish-Neurons/README.md

 ### Deployment

-Go ahead and download ```small_sample.txt```, which is a small sample of electrical impulse data for 1000 neurons within the zebrafish brain.
+Go ahead and download ```sample_data.zip```, which is a small sample of electrical impulse data for 1000 neurons within the zebrafish brain.
 Then go ahead and download ```NeuronClustering.py```.
 Make sure that these files are both saved in the same directory or else it won't run.

 And that's it!